 The heat factor is particularly important in this respect: although a hotter temperature of epoxy resin is usually accompanied by a faster transformation process, this faster curing can sometimes impair the quality of the final result.
 This is because too high a temperature rise in the material can cause surrounding materials to melt.
 Also, the curing and its appearance at the end of the transformation process can be inconsistent in such a case.

 Which Wood Epoxy is Suitable for Woodworking?

-If you want to upgrade wood and similar natural materials with epoxy resin, you should not ignore the following: Wood reacts to different levels of humidity in its environment.
+If you want to upgrade wood and similar natural materials with epoxy resin, you should keep in mind the following: Wood reacts to different levels of humidity in its environment.
 It therefore changes its volume, which can cause problems when resin and wood are combined.
 First and foremost, it is therefore important that the epoxy resin chosen is suitable for wood.
 When selecting materials that are optimally matched to each other, the following classification should always be observed:

-- Coatings of wooden surfaces are made with low viscosity resin
+- Coatings of wooden surfaces are made with low viscosity (very fluid) resin

 - Viscous resin is also suitable for the production of self-made casting molds